autoSteve/acMqtt/README.md

 A type of light, fan, fan_pct, cover, select, sensor, switch, binary_sensor, bsensor or button (default if not specified is 'light')
 - Light, cover, select, sensor, switch, binary_sensor and button are self-explanatory, being the Home Assistant equivalents
+- Using cover assumes that a L5501RBCP blind relay is in "level translation mode" (status updates in HA will be less than perfect, but acceptable).
+I personally use a select without level translation mode, and level presets for open, closed, and part open at half way, which works well, and is predictable.
 - For fan/fan-pct the Home Assistant object changes, as described below, with one a preset, and the other variable percentage
 - A bsensor is a special-case binary_sensor, where the values are not ON/OFF, but rather configurable, e.g. Motion detected/Motion not detected